tact-lang/llm-fuzz/PROPOSAL.md

 ### Current Results

-In a preliminary test conducted with an $100 API budget using the o3-mini model:
+In a preliminary test conducted with **5,000 LLM requests** (**~100 million** tokens processed, **$100** in costs) using the **o3-mini** model:

--   **10 issues** were identified quickly: 2 minor compiler bugs, 2 duplicates of known but unresolved bugs, and 6 mismatches between documentation and actual compiler implementation.
+-   **10 issues** were identified quickly: 2 minor compiler bugs, 2 duplicates of known but unresolved bugs, and 6 mismatches between documentation and actual implementation.
--   **False Positive Rate:** Approximately 33% (5 false positives apart from 10 valid findings).
-This rate is relatively low given the rapid, one-day implementation and can be further improved through careful tuning and validation mechanisms.
+-   **False Positive Rate:** ~33% (5 false positives out of 15 reported findings).

+This was achieved with a small-scale, one-day pipeline and can be significantly improved with better agent structure and prompt engineering.

 ### Scaling Dimensions